Blinken tries to calm allies ahead of possible Iran deal | Headlines

 - Israel

-"When it comes to the most important element, we see eye-to-eye," Blinken told a news conference with Israeli Foreign Minister Yair Lapid in Jerusalem.
-"We are both committed, both determined that Iran will never acquire a nuclear weapon."
-The Biden administration has been working to renew the 2015 nuclear deal, which placed curbs on Iran's nuclear program in exchange for billions of dollars in sanctions relief.
+“When it comes to the most important element, we see eye-to-eye,” Blinken told reporters at a news conference with Israel's foreign minister.
+“We are both committed, both determined that Iran will never acquire a nuclear weapon.”
+The Biden administration has been working to renew the 2015 nuclear deal, which placed curbs on Iran's nuclear programme in exchange for billions of dollars in sanctions relief.
 With support from Israel, the Trump administration withdrew from the deal in 2018, causing it to unravel.

 Although Iran has since raced ahead with its nuclear program, Israel and Gulf Arab countries are deeply concerned about restoring the original deal.
 Israel fears it does not include enough safeguards to prevent Iran from developing nuclear weapons.
 Both Israel and its Gulf allies also believe that relief from economic sanctions will allow Iran to step up its military activities across the region, including support for hostile militant groups.

-Blinken said the U.S. believes that restoring the nuclear deal "is the best way to put Iran's program back in the box it was in."
-He added: "Our commitment to the core principle of Iran never acquiring a nuclear weapon is unwavering."
-He also vowed to cooperate with Israel to counter Iran's "aggressive behavior" across the region.
+Blinken said the U.S. believes that restoring the nuclear deal “is the best way to put Iran's programme back in the box it was in.”
+He added: “Our commitment to the core principle of Iran never acquiring a nuclear weapon is unwavering.”
+He also vowed to cooperate with Israel to counter Iran's “aggressive behaviour” across the region.

-It remains unclear if or when the nuclear deal will be renewed, but there are indications it could be soon despite several last-minute snags.
-The negotiations have been complicated by Russia's invasion of Ukraine.
-Russia is among the six global powers negotiating with Iran, and condemnations by the U.S. and other western powers involved in the talks have added an element of uncertainty to the talks.
+It remains unclear if or when the nuclear deal will be renewed, but there are indications it could be soon despite several last-minute snags, one of which involves Iran's demand for the U.S. to lift its designation of the Islamic Revolutionary Guards Corps as a “foreign terrorist organisation.”
+Israel is deeply opposed to such a step and Israeli Prime Minister Naftali Bennett told Blinken that he hoped “the United States will hear the concerned voices from the region — Israel's and others — on this very important issue.”
+Israel and its neighbours believe any easing of sanctions and the delisting to the IRGC would embolden Iranian-backed militant groups from Hezbollah in Lebanon to the Houthis in Yemen, who have recent launched several rocket attacks on the United Arab Emirates and Saudi Arabia, and Hamas in the Gaza Strip.

-If a deal is reached, Israel has repeatedly noted that it is not a party to the agreement and reserves the right to take action, including a potential military strike, against Iran if it feels it is necessary.
+Meanwhile, a senior European official was in Tehran on Sunday to try to unsnag the talks a day after Iran's top diplomat publicly signaled flexibility over the IRGC designation.

-"Israel and the United States will continue to work together to prevent a nuclear Iran.
-At the same time, Israel will do anything we believe is needed to stop the Iranian nuclear program.
-Anything," Lapid said.
+If a deal is reached, Israel has repeatedly noted that it is not a party to the agreement and reserves the right to take action, including a potential military strike, against Iran.

-Meanwhile, U.S. preoccupation with Russia's invasion of Ukraine and bolstering NATO's presence in Eastern Europe has fueled concerns throughout the Middle East that America's attention may be stretched thin.
+The U.S. preoccupation with Russia's invasion of Ukraine and bolstering NATO's presence in Eastern Europe has fuelled concerns throughout the Middle East that America's attention may be stretched thin.
 It remained unclear whether any decisions would emerge from the diplomatic gathering.
 But for Israel, hosting such a gathering itself is a significant accomplishment.
-Egypt is the first Arab country to make peace with Israel, while the other three nations normalized relations with Israel in 2020 in the so-called Abraham Accords brokered by the Trump administration.
+Egypt is the first Arab country to make peace with Israel, while the other three nations normalised relations with Israel in 2020 in the so-called Abraham Accords brokered by the Trump administration.

-While Iran may be the issue of most immediate concern to Israel and its neighbors, the war in Ukraine and efforts to persuade Russian President Vladimir Putin to end the invasion loom large.
+While Iran may be the issue of most immediate concern to Israel and its neighbours, the war in Ukraine looms large.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)